CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 Disability has always been a part of the human existance since the fall in the garden of Eden.
-What is the first condition like this that we read about in scripture?
+What is the first condition like this that we read about in scripture? as
 In Genesis 4 we still read about the ability of many... the dimming of the eyes of Isaac in Genesis 27 is possibly the first we read about a 'disability'

+## Children
+vs 15/16 we read about the children crying and singing Hosanna (save now) in the temple... yet the chief priests were sore displeased.

+Are we encouraging our children to be in the temple?
+Are we encouraging our children when they want to cry unto the Lord in praise.
+Do we realise that the child-like faith is capable of more than our own and that the Lord uses children.
+Psalm 8v2 should have been familiar to the priest.

+When we consider all of creation - "thy heavens" are we not all as children?